Mohamed-Elwakdy/Elwakdy-TripData/README.md

 ```

-### The plots of The average of passengers per day - Puckup and dropoff are very similar to each other.
+### The average of passengers per day - Puckup and dropoff are very similar to each other.
-### The plots of The average of passengers per day for each Thousands row - pickup and dropoff are very similar to each other.
+### The average of passengers per day for each Thousands row - pickup and dropoff are very similar to each other.
-### This means that there is no change in the avarage of passengers evern if we select (pickup) a row for every thousand row between the two plots.
+### This means that there is no change in the avarage of passengers even if we select a row for every thousand row between the two plots.

-### The average of passengers per day (Puckup)

 ![Image of screencapture](images/NEWPickupAVGAgainstDay.jpg)

-### The average of passengers per day (Dropoff)
+#### The average of passengers per day (Puckup)

 ![Image of screencapture](images/DropoffAVGAgainstDay.jpg)
+#### The average of passengers per day (Dropoff)

 <br>